C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 ### Reading/viewing suggestions of: 2 Learning to read the stories maps tell
 National Archives.
 “Analyze a Map,” August 15, 2016. https://www.archives.gov/education/lessons/worksheets/analyze-a-map-intermediate.

+Górny, Maciej: Drawing fatherlands.
+Geographers and borders in inter-war Europe.
+Leiden: Brill 2022

+Seegle, Steven: Map men.
+Transnational lives and deaths of geographers in the making of Eastern Europe.
+Chicago / London: University of Chicago Press 2018

+Haslinger, Peter: National geopolitics in Habsburg Central Europe.
+Imperial and post-imperial perspectives on Hungary and Poland, 1890-1930, in: Jan Arend (ed.): Science and Empire in Eastern Europe.
+Imperial Russia and the Habsburg Monarchy in the 19th Century, Munich 2020, pp. 205-236

+Osowska, Anna, and Dariusz Przybytek.
+"Thematic maps in Eugeniusz Romer’s Geographical and Statistical Atlas of Poland from 1916 – the historical and methodological perspective (on the 100-year anniversary of the publication)". *Polish Cartographical Review* Sciendo, 48, no. 2 (2016): 77-86.
+DOI: [https://doi.org/10.1515/pcr-2016-0007](https://doi.org/10.1515/pcr-2016-0007)

 ## 3 History takes place.
 Maps as (real-time) data

 ### 3.a Comparing maps and aerial photography